DmitriNuzhny/gray_crab/VERCEL_DEPLOYMENT.md

 # Follow the prompts to configure your deployment
 ```

+During the CLI setup, you'll be prompted to configure your project.
+Make sure to:
+- Confirm the build command is `yarn build`
+- Set the output directory to `dist` if asked
+- Configure your environment variables when prompted

 ### 4. Important Notes

 1. **Cron/Scheduler Service**: Vercel serverless functions have limitations with long-running processes.
 We've added a conditional check to prevent the scheduler from running in the serverless environment.
 For proper scheduled tasks, consider using: